Family Provision Claims | By Lawyers

 • Item icon Affidavit

-• Item icon Letter to client enclosing draft affidavits
+• Item icon Letter to client after filing claim

 • Item icon First directions hearing date

 On the first hearing date metropolitan matters will be listed before an associate judge in the courts on the ground floor at 436 Lonsdale Street, Melbourne.
-The procedure in regional areas may vary and should be clarified with the court in advance where required.
-By 2 pm on the Friday ...
+Procedure in regional areas may vary and should be clarified with the court in advance where required.
+By 2 pm on the Friday prior ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.